 Let’s use the analogy of picking out a new car.
 Pretend you have come upon a car in the lot you are interested in.
 Now really look at it, taking in the shape, the color, the style.
 You will have an immediate, physical reaction.
 Your body is reacting and releasing dopamine and norepinephrine.
 You feel butterflies and a new outlook on life!
 You feel alive and euphoric.
 You can’t stop thinking about this car, everything about it excites you.
-Here we have a form of SEXUAL CHEMISTRY.
+This is similar to the experience of SEXUAL CHEMISTRY.

 What is Sexual Chemistry?

 Chemistry is the desire towards another.
-Normally it’s towards another person, but in this example, I used a car so you can better understand how it works in all sorts of situations.
-This type of chemistry is important and fundamental, it is one of the most exhilarating feelings one can experience.
-Sexual chemistry can lead to a wonderful physical connection with a bonus of a myriad of health benefits including calorie burning and immune system boosters to name a few.
+In that example I used a car so you can see how that intensity can appear in all sorts of situations.
+Sexual chemistry is one of the most exhilarating feelings one can experience.
+Not only can it lead to a wonderful physical connection, it has a bonus of a myriad of health benefits including calorie burning and immune system boosters to name a few.

-Let’s put that sexual chemistry down for a moment and look at the next important element in a relationship… COMPATIBILITY.
+Now that we have a basic idea about sexual chemistry, let’s look at the next important element in a relationship… COMPATIBILITY.

 The Importance of Relationship Compatibility